• Bloggingportal.eu-- The major portal for EU political blogs, aggregating access to over 1000 such blogs.

 available.
 A glossary contains over 200 "terms

 and activities of the EU."
 The Enlargement section of the

 European Commission site examines issues of EU

-relations is found at the European Union External Action Service.
+found through the European Union External Action Service.

-site "giving access to publications from the EU
+to publications from the EU institutions, agencies and

 searchable portal of the European Union for European

 Union Law, including the Official Journal of the

 librarians, documentalists and researchers working on